Kallyen/Multi-Hazard-Smart-Campus-Safety-Response-Grid/README.md

 Each lab carries an ESP32-based sensor pod that samples seven safety-critical variables — combustible gas, carbon monoxide, indoor air quality, open flame, water level, temperature and humidity, and human occupancy.
 The pod publishes one consolidated JSON packet over MQTT, and a single-file browser dashboard renders the whole campus as a live command board.

-There is no server, no database, and no build pipeline between the sensor and the operator.
 The dashboard is a static HTML file that speaks MQTT directly to the broker over secure WebSockets.

 ---